tarsius/emacs-ffi/README.md

+# FFI for Emacs

 This is an FFI for Emacs.
-It is based on libffi and relies on the dynamic module support in order to be loaded into Emacs.
+It is based on `libffi` and relies on the dynamic module support in order to be loaded into Emacs.
 It is relatively full-featured, but for the time being low-level.

-I'd appreciate your feedback, either via email or issues on github.
+# History and Status

+Tom Tromey created this package in 2015 but unfortunately did not specify a license.
+In 2024 he finally specified that the license is GPL-3.0-or-later and I resumed work from half a decade ago, but progress is slow because I don't have an immediate need for this anymore.

+I do not recommend that you use this just yet.
+I haven't even used it myself yet.

+Also rewriting of public 2025 history is still on the table.

 # Types